-Of course, I’m talking about our food supply and the current state of health in our country.
+Of course, I’m talking about our food supply and the state of health in our country.
 We aren’t facing an enemy armed with rifles, but a much smaller invader that we often willingly consume and feed our children.

 Most sources agree that the majority of us are not consuming enough vegetables and fruits.
 In fact, the CDC reported that only 27% of us are consuming the recommended amount of vegetables per day (and many experts claim that the recommended amounts are lower than they should be anyway!)

-Rising Food Prices
+The New Battle: Rising Food Prices

-A Solution To Both Problems
+Victory Gardens: A Solution to Both Problems

 Having a garden provides other benefits as well!

 Statistically, gardeners live longer and there are many potential reasons for this.
-They spend more time outside, getting natural Vitamin D and coming in contact with the earth.
+They spend more time outside, get more natural vitamin D, and come in contact with the rich microorganisms found in soil.
 Dirt has benefits of its own and the simple act of getting our hands dirty can provide immune benefits.